This is an undeveloped, FREE ENTRY state park with no phone or visitor facilities

 Camping:

 Primitive camping is allowed only in the lower elevations and away from trails, roads, and water, in accordance with the state primitive camping guidelines.
 Otherwise, overnight camping is permitted only in Green Mountain Club shelters and lodges, and at Hump Brook Tenting Area.
-Shelters and lodges are supervised by GMC from May to October with a nominal fee for overnight use.
+Shelters and lodges are supervised by GMC from May to October.
 There is a 2-night limit.
 The shelters are open year-round, and reservations are not accepted.
 Open fires are permitted only in tent platform fire rings and in designated primitive camping areas.
 Camping facilities are also available at nearby Little River State Park.

 State Park Passes